allegroai/clearml-docs/docs/getting_started/ds/ds_first_steps.md

 ```

 :::note Full Automatic Logging
-To ensure full automatic logging, it is recommended to import the ClearML package at the top of your entry script.
+To ensure full automatic logging, it is recommended to import the `clearml` package at the top of your entry script.
 :::

 Then initialize the Task object in your `main()` function, or the beginning of the script.